 At major corporations across the globe, the Purchase-to-Pay process can be very complex; involving thousands of suppliers and employees who represent many different departments within the company.
 While the shift to an end-to-end process design has helped to break down the company silos, standardize operations, and streamline the overall process, ensuring that the “customers” (suppliers, employees, etc.) of this critical process area can easily have their needs met on a consistent and comprehensive basis needs to be a high priority for any Purchase-to-Pay organization.
 Utilizing powerful tools, such as supplier and employee portals, call centers and help desks, and even robotic process automation and artificial intelligence, can greatly enhance the user experience when the proper focus and resources are applied to this important aspect of Purchase-to-Pay.

 Recently a major global company with more than $50 billion in annual revenue and operations in more than 50 countries was featured on a recent Peeriosity PeercastTM in which they shared their experiences in enhancing the Purchase-to-Pay user experience at their company.
-Their Purchase-to-Pay organization consists of Procurement (not strategic sourcing) and Payments, with major service centers in an Eastern European country (Europe), the Philippines (Asia/IMEA) and Central America (Americas).
+Their Purchase-to-Pay organization consists of Procurement (not strategic sourcing) and Payments, with major service centers in an Eastern European country (Europe), the Philippines (Asia/IMEA), and Central America (Americas).
 They utilize two primary outsourcing providers.

 With no global standard P2P self-service portal and undersubscribed supplier portals in the regions, the majority of customer inquiries were coming into the call centers at the rate of approximately 30,000 per month.
-Referred to as “incident”, they came in as both phone calls and e-mails, with 80% being invoice inquiries that the outsourcing provider could typically resolve.
-The remaining 20% of the incidents were escalated to the company’s P2P organization for resolution, which was time consuming for the generator of the inquiry and those responsible for resolving the issues.
-As described by feature company presenter, “There’s a cost for raising each incident.
+Referred to as “incidents”, they came in as both phone calls and e-mails, with 80% being invoice inquiries that the outsourcing provider could typically resolve.
+The remaining 20% of the incidents were escalated to the company’s P2P organization for resolution, which was time-consuming for the generator of the inquiry and those responsible for resolving the issues.
+As described by the feature company presenter, “There’s a cost for raising each incident.
 Many of the inquiries were from internal customers.
 Many were simple questions, such as ‘Have you received my invoice?’ and ‘When will it be paid? ”.

 To address this heavy influx of inquiries from both suppliers and employees, the company developed an internally focused self-service portal, with what they described as a “Killer App” to handle invoice and payment inquiries, as well as initiatives to improve the supplier portal and streamline call center inquiries.
 Some of the steps they took to improve the supplier portal include the following: